Why Buy a Barometer

 Mechanical vs. electronic instruments?

 Mechanical (aneroid) barometers have been used on land and sea continuously since the mid 1800s.
 By the 1960s, precision aneroid barometers were fully developed and available from selected dealers.
 Navies and weather-service vessels worldwide rely on these aneroid instruments daily.
-Electronic barometers are small pressure sensors read and controlled by microprocessors with a digital and sometimes graphic display.
-They have been used in science laboratories for many years.
-Affordable models intended for public use have become popular in the past few years.
+The Fischer precision aneroids are the last of original technology that revolutionized the aneroid technology in the 1950s.
+They are still produced today as they were 60 years ago, and they remain unmatched in dependability.

 Mariners have historically cared only about pressure trends (up or down, fast or slow).
 These are important observations (if made accurately), but the actual values of the pressure can be even more important in many modern applications.
-Specific pressure values are the best way to monitor the timing of a forecasted weather system, as well as to evaluate the forecast in general.
+Specific pressure values are the best way to monitor the timing of a forecasted weather system, as well as to evaluate the forecast in general by checking mapped pressures with what you actually observed at the time of the map.
 Target pressures are the key to tactical weather routing, and this can only be done with accurate pressure observations.

 To learn how barometric pressure can be used in weather analysis see The Barometer Handbook.